I discovered an excellent, tiny Docker image for ngrok: wernight/ngrok

 curl $(docker port $BLOG 4040)/api/tunnels

-- Open browser window with ngrok http console
+- Open Browser with ngrok HTTP Console:

 BLOG=$(docker ps -l -q --filter "name=blog_ngrok")